 An Overview of The Sage Colleges

 The Sage Colleges is an independent comprehensive university delivering degrees in 71 major areas of study through three free-standing colleges.
-Sage serves more than 2,500 students each year on two campuses, in Albany and Troy, New York and through Sage Online for distance learning courses and programs.
+Sage serves more than 2,500 students each year on two campuses, in Albany and Troy, New York; at Hudson Valley Community College with a joint degree program in physical education; and through Sage Online for distance learning courses and programs.

 Russell Sage College, a comprehensive undergraduate college for women, offers bachelor’s degrees in the traditional liberal arts and sciences as well as in selected professional fields, including business, communications, creative arts in therapy, criminal justice, education, health sciences, nursing, nutrition science, and theatre.
 More than 50 percent of graduates each year pursue advanced degrees, many through accelerated programs with Sage Graduate School.

-The coeducational Sage College of Albany offers bachelor’s degrees that allows students to tailor educational plans to match their individual career goals.
-Areas of specialty include art and design, computing technologies, humanities, business, and legal studies.
-Interdisciplinary programs include applied biology, and creative studies.
+The coeducational Sage College of Albany offers professional bachelor’s degrees in a flexible structure that allows students to tailor educational plans to match their individual career goals.
+Areas of specialty include art and design, computing technologies, communications, business, and legal studies.
+Interdisciplinary programs include applied biology, creative studies, and information design.
 The innovative iThink curriculum engages all students in problem-based learning and prepares them for the contemporary workplace.
 Through its Sage After Work program, Sage College of Albany also offers bachelor’s degree completion programs designed specifically for working adults.